Summary: A good morning routine will leave you energized and ready to seize the day!

 Hydration is vital to health and after a long night’s rest, your body needs to be rehydrated.

-- Add a little salt or lemon to your first glass of water
+- Add a little salt or lemon to your first glass of water.
+I use LMNT, which has sodium, potassium, and magnesium and no sugar or artificial ingredients.

 - Drink cucumber water to start your day